rebelsky/csc321/outlines/summaries/ethics.md

-We consider ethical expectations of computerscientists.
+We consider ethical expectations of computer scientists (or at least computer programmers).